TriadLabs/ReachLibraryDocumentation/asset-management.md

 ---

 # Asset Management for Reach VR Experiences

-The Reach VR experience is transitioning to be availble for Quest.
-As such all plugins/libraries that are added must be Andriod compatible or provide an Andriod equivalent with pragma marks in the code when needed.
-We're limited by the poly count/tri limits of the Quest 1 so make sure to keep each scene under 1M polys.
+Reach VR experiences, while originally developed for the Oculus Rift, are transitioning to target Meta Quest devices.
+As such, all plugins/libraries that are added must be Android-compatible or must provide an Android equivalent with pragma marks as necessary.
+Development is currently limited by the poly count/tri limits of the Quest 1, so please ensure that scenes are kept under 1M polygons.